-For more information about the expected number of pods for each component and how it varies depending on the number of nodes, see Table 3.1, "Pods corresponding to OpenShift Data Foundation cluster".
+For more information on the expected number of pods for each component and how it varies depending on the number of nodes, see Table 3.1, "Pods corresponding to OpenShift Data Foundation cluster".

-3. Click the Running and Completed tabs to verify that the following pods are in Running and Completed state:
+3. Set filter for Running and Completed pods to verify that the following pods are in Running and Completed state: